-Compare it the PID of the modules to the PID of the notepad process itself.
+Compare the PID of the modules to the PID of the notepad process itself.
 Why is the modules’ PID the same as the Notepad process?
 (Hint: Look at the memory usage of the notepad process).
 What’s the difference between shareable and private?
 (2 marks)